All DSE

 Sight words

-Research suggests that children first learn to read words 'by sight' - that is by learning to recognise whole words without recognizing the letters that make up whole words.
+Research suggests that children first learn to read words 'by sight' - that is by learning to recognize whole words without recognizing the letters that make up whole words.
 This stage of reading development is called the logographic stage.[7]
 Learning a small sight vocabulary enables children to quickly begin to read and to learn what reading is about.

 As well as offering a relatively easy way to begin to learn to read, sight word reading is also necessary for learning irregular words - words than cannot be easily decoded by 'sounding them out'.
 In English, these include words such as yacht, was, cough and through.